Keyboard shortcuts

 let descriptor_writes = [

-WriteDescriptorSet::buffer_array(IN, 0, [in_u.clone(), in_v.clone()]),
+WriteDescriptorSet::buffer_array(IN, 0, [input_u.clone(), input_v.clone()]),

-WriteDescriptorSet::buffer_array(OUT, 0, [out_u.clone(), out_v.clone()]),
+WriteDescriptorSet::buffer_array(OUT, 0, [output_u.clone(), output_v.clone()]),

 ];

-// Set up the descriptor set accordingly
+// Set up the descriptor set according to the above configuration

 let descriptor_set = DescriptorSet::new(